ripixel/janky-werewolf-client/docs/game_state.md

   EVIL = 'EVIL',
 }

+interface IPlayerAttributes {
+  role: PLAYER_ROLE;
+  team: PLAYER_TEAM;
+  alive: boolean;
+}

 interface IPlayer {
   id: string; // *NOT* a user ID, is a *player* ID
   name: string;
-  role?: PLAYER_ROLE; // Optional, as moderator will not have it team?: PLAYER_TEAM; // Optional, as moderator will not have it alive?: boolean; // Optional, as moderator will not have it }
+  attributes?: IPlayerAttributes; // Optional, as moderator will not have it }
 ```